-If a patient asks for before-and-after pictures of their cosmetic dental work, braces or implants can you provide them?
+How do you respond when a patient asks for before-and-after pictures of their cosmetic dental work, braces or implants?

 If you have a complex dental case and want to monitor it, do you take clinical photographs during the course of treatment?